axieinfinity/ronin-documentation/docs/basics/rewards.md

 ---
-description: Rewards earned by validators and delegators
+description: Rewards earned by validators and delegators.
 ---

 # Rewards